jg-digital-media/jgdm-100DaysOfCode/work/codersnotes-r2.md

 So proud of me today.

-Did xampp reinstallation and all the research i needed and solved the problem.
+Did a XAMPP reinstallation and all the research i needed and solved the problem.

 https://stackoverflow.com/questions/35249620/the-openssl-extension-is-required-for-ssl-tls-protection

 https://stackoverflow.com/questions/38818464/configuration-does-not-allow-connection-to-http-packagist-org-packages-json

-You can enable it from your php.ini file:

 extension=php_openssl.dll